10 Best Free AI Video Generators 2026: Tested & Ranked

 What is the best free AI video generator in 2026?

 For pure generation quality on a free tier, Kling AI and Hailuo AI lead the pack.
 Kling offers 66 free credits per day with strong motion coherence and clips up to 5 seconds.
 Hailuo provides 3-5 free generations daily with remarkably photorealistic output, especially for human subjects.
-If you need a US-based tool, Runway's 125 free credits let you try Gen-3 Alpha, but they run out fast.
+If you need a US-based tool, Runway's 125 one-time free credits let you try Gen-4, but they run out fast (a trial, not a recurring free tier).
 For open-source enthusiasts, Genmo's Mochi 1 is completely free to run locally under Apache 2.0.

 Can I use free AI video generators for commercial projects?